 We tend to think about sudden deaths like these in athletes, since we commonly hear about them happening on a playing field — and because most of the prevention efforts have been aimed at athletes.
-But they absolutely can happen in children and teens who aren’t athletes, as a new policy statement from the American Academy of Pediatrics notes.
-The guidance it offers will help primary care pediatricians better screen their patients for the heart problems that can lead to sudden death.
-Here’s what parents need to understand and do.
+But they absolutely can happen in children and teens who aren't athletes, according to a 2021 policy statement from the American Academy of Pediatrics.
+The guidance it offers helps primary care pediatricians better screen their patients for the heart problems that can lead to sudden death.
+Here's what parents need to understand and do.

-What might cause sudden cardiac arrest or death in children?
+What might cause sudden cardiac arrest or death in children or teens?

 There are several heart conditions that can lead to a risk of sudden death.
 They include